Man Falls Into Most Dangerous Volcano In America, Survives

 The soldier, whose name has not been released to the media, is reportedly seriously injured.

-The publication notes that the unfortunate soldier is not the first person to sustain severe injuries after a fall in the Hawaii Volcanoes National Park.
+The publication notes that the soldier is not the first person to sustain severe injuries after a fall in the Hawaii Volcanoes National Park.
 The last fatal fall occurred in 2017, according to officials.